From Wikipedia - Reading time: 6 min

 Yaakov Rechter | |

-Yaakov Rechter (14 June 1924 – 26 February 2001[2]) (Hebrew: יעקב רכטר) was an Israeli architect and an Israel Prize recipient.[3]
-Strongly influenced by the works of Charles-Édouard Jeanneret, known as Le Corbusier, he was among Israel's architects who also modeled Tel Aviv on North African cities with "cubist-like flat roofs".[4]
+Yaakov Rechter (Hebrew: יעקב רכטר; 14 June 1924 – 26 February 2001[2]) was an Israeli architect and an Israel Prize recipient.[3]
+Rechter was influenced by the works of Charles-Édouard Jeanneret, known as Le Corbusier, and one of several Israeli architects who designed cubist buildings in Tel Aviv with flat roofs, taking their inspiration from architecture in North Africa.
+[4]

 Yaakov Rechter was born to Paula Singer and the architect Ze'ev Rechter[5] on 14 June 1924 in Tel Aviv.[6]
 He grew up in his father's house which was used as a culture center in Tel Aviv.
 He studied architecture at the Technion – Israel Institute of Technology, Haifa.[7]
 In 1952 he joined his father's office of architects.
 Rechter was married twice, to Sara Shafir, then to actress Hana Maron.[8]
 He is the father of five children: musician and composer Yoni Rechter, philosopher Ophra Rechter, illustrator Michal Loit, actress Dafna Rechter, and architect Amnon Rechter,[9] with whom he worked,[10] forming Rechter Architects.[11]